groupdocs-annotation/GroupDocs.Annotation-Docs/java/release-notes/release-notes-2021/groupdocs.annotation-for-java-21.7-release-notes.md

     }
     ```
 5.  **Starting from version 21.7 several Save methods overloads was added for user convenience**
     Now you can call Empty Save to save documents as input file for annotator.
-If you need to add some options, you may call Save method with only one parameter - SaveOptions, it will do the same as empty but willÿconsider your options.
+If you need to add some options, you may call Save method with only one parameter - SaveOptions, it will do the same as empty but will consider your options.

     1) Method accepts SaveOption parameter